bherrmann7/shell-mcp-server/README.md

 ### ExecuteShellCommand

 Executes a shell command and returns structured results.
-Uses the appropriate shell for the platform (bash on Unix, cmd.exe on Windows).
+Automatically uses the appropriate shell for the platform (bash on Unix/Linux/macOS, cmd.exe on Windows).

 **Parameters:**
 - `command` (string): The shell command to execute